top of page

 German Schu-Minen (Shoe Mine)

-Named after the resemblance to a shoe-box, this rather grisly antipersonnel mine was designed to save metal and not be found by mine detecting tools that are a basic metal detectors.
-Finding originals of these is certainly not easy, so far beyond the prices that reenactors would pay for such a delicate item to drag round the country and display in the open.
+Named after the resemblance to a shoebox, this rather grisly anti-personnel mine was designed to save metal and not be found by mine detecting tools that are basically just metal detectors.
+Finding originals of these is certainly not easy and far beyond the prices that reenactors would pay for such a delicate item to drag round the country and display in the open.

 https://www.relics.org.uk/schu-mine-42-relics-replica

-Price at a very reasonable price of £36, they come with a fake block of explosive and the fuze.
+Priced at a very reasonable £36, they come with a fake block of explosive and the fuse.
 A bargain really.
-Of course the wooden box could be made if you can find good measurements and have some woodwork skill, but it'll probably cost more for the wood and components to make the TNT and find a fuze that looks like that.
+Of course, the wooden box could be made if you can find good measurements and have some woodworking skill, but it'll probably cost more for the wood and components to make the TNT and find a fuse that looks correct.
+See photos of original examples below:

 German Stick Grenade

 You cannot imagine how many lumps of wood being sold at militaria shows around the UK are called Stick grenades.
-These vary in price massively from a few pounds up to £20!
+These vary massively in price from a few pounds up to £20!
 Remember this is a solid lump of wood that is painted, doesn't unscrew, no metal parts and has no internals.
-Once I started looking about last night, I remember a stick grenade I had one years ago that had a metal base cap that unscrewed, containing the pull cord and the head unscrewed revealing the brass detonator.
-Sadly SOF no longer sell these and I have no idea of their original manufacturer, until now...
+At one time years ago, I had a stick grenade that had a metal base cap that unscrewed to show the pull cord and a head that unscrewed to reveal the brass detonator.
+Sadly, SOF no longer sells these and I had no idea of their original manufacturer, until now...

-Epic Militaria sell these great items that can be taken apart and you can simulate the use of them.
+Epic Militaria sells these great items that can be taken apart to show the internals - and you can simulate the use of them!
 I can already hear your brains ticking and asking how much... well they are only £15!
 Yes...
 I know...
 I have to wonder how they are so cheap when you look at some of the prices of other items above.

 epic stick grenade german m24.jpg